rydmike/flex_color_picker/README.md

   }
 ```

 The above example uses a few more styling properties, to make it more compact and to show the general color name as well as the HEX color code of the selected color in the dialog.
 With the color code indicator you can also copy the color code with the copy icon button.
-When the wheel picker is active you can enter RGB hex color and the wheel will move to select the color matching the entered HEX code.
+When the wheel picker is active you can enter RGB hex color, the wheel color indicators will then move to the color selection matching the entered HEX code.

 Most importantly the above example uses the `showPickerDialog` method to show the defined `ColorPicker` in a pre-made dialog.
 The dialog needs a context, so we pass it along to it.